cloudberrydb/cloudberrydb/README.md

   between the DXL format used by ORCA, and the PostgreSQL internal representation.

-* __src/backend/gp_libpq_fe/__

-  A slightly modified copy of libpq.
-The master node uses this to connect to segments, and to send fragments of a query plan to segments for execution.
-It is linked directly into the backend, it is not a shared library like libpq.

 * __src/backend/fts/__

   FTS is a process that runs in the master node, and periodically